Giving birth naturally to my fourth child after two Caesarean sections

-Today ve an amazingly emotional and wonderful story from Rachel, who writes at Confessions of a Stay at Home Mum.
-Her birth story originally appeared on her own blog and she has agreed to share it with us here.
+Today we share an amazingly emotional story from Rachel, who writes at Confessions of a Stay at Home Mum.
+Her birth story originally appeared on her own blog and she has kindly agreed to share it with us.

-I was booked in to have a caesarean section on 3rd October at 39+2 weeks pregnant.
-It would be my 3rd section.
+I was booked in to have a Caesarean section on 3rd October at 39+2 weeks pregnant.
+It would be my third section.

-I delivered my 1st child naturally in 2005, but suffered a severe 3rd degree tear.
-When our 2nd child arrived just 17 months later I had opted to deliver via elective C-section.
-Our 3rd child was born also born via c-section in October 2010 under general anaesthetic due to placenta previa and placenta accrete.
+I delivered my first child naturally in 2005 but suffered a severe third-degree tear.
+When our second child arrived just 17 months, I had opted to deliver via elective C-section.
+Our third child was also born via C-section in October 2010 under general anaesthetic, due to placenta previa and placenta accrete.

 My consultant was very good and kept an eye on me all the time.
-We found out that everything was fine, and there was no signs of the problems we had had in the previous pregnancy.
-However, I was advised that as I had already had 2 c-sections, a 3rd was the safest way to go.
+We found out that everything was fine, and there were no signs of the problems we had had in the previous pregnancy.
+However, I was advised that as I had already had two C-sections, a third was the safest way to go.
 I was devastated.
-This would probably be our last baby, and I wanted to experience the natural birth again, but was told it was too risky.
-I trusted my consultant who had looked after me so well with my pregnancies, that I agreed to the section.
+This would probably be our last baby, and I wanted to experience a natural birth again but was told it was too risky.
+I trusted my consultant who had looked after me so well with my pregnancies, so I agreed to the section.
 I was booked in for 39 weeks, despite me raising concerns that I didn’t think I would make it to that date.
 I don’t know why, just a gut feeling.
 I turned out to be right.

-I eventually told my husband about the pains, I popped 2 paracetemol and called the labour ward to let them know and was told to go in.
-My husband took the older 2 to school, I quickly finished packing my hospital bag and threw the car seat covers in the washing machine and worried about the moses basket still sitting in the loft!
-But I figured if it was labour then it would be a section and I would be in for a few days anyway.
+I eventually told my husband about the pains; I popped two paracetamol and called the labour ward to let them know; I was told to go in.
+My husband took our older two children to school, I quickly finished packing my hospital bag and threw the car seat covers in the washing machine and worried about the Moses basket still sitting in the loft!
+But I figured if I was in labour, then it would be a C-section and I would be in for a few days anyway.

-At 11:45am I was seen by a Doctor.
-I was told that I was contracting every 1 in 10 minutes and upon examination I was 1cm dilated.
+At 11:45am I was seen by a doctor.
+I was told that I was contracting every one in 10 minutes and upon examination, I was 1cm dilated.
 Our baby was coming that day!

-Because I was in early stages, and the labour ward was busy, I wasn’t a priority but he would definitely be born via c-section that day.
-I text my husband to let him know what was going on and he came up to see me briefly with our daughter before Grandad came to collect her.
+Because I was in the early stages and the labour ward was busy, I wasn’t a priority but he would definitely be born via C-section that day.
+I texted my husband to let him know what was going on and he came up to see me briefly with our daughter before Grandad came to collect her.

 Then it was a waiting game.

 The anaesthetist came to see me at around 3pm to go through the consent form and what would happen in theatre.
-She checked that I was till having contractions every 10 minutes.
-I was.
+She checked that I was still having contractions every 10 minutes; I was.
 They were no more frequent and not painful at all.
-I had no pain relief other than the 2 paracetemol earlier that morning.
-She was pleased there didn’t seem to be any progression, and I was told that it wouldn’t be too much longer.
+I had had no pain relief other than the two paracetamol earlier that morning.
+She was pleased that there didn’t seem to be any progression, and I was told that it wouldn’t be too much longer.

-The Midwife came rushing in with the Doctor and told me that I was 10cm, they could see his head and there was no way I would make it to theatre.
-He was arriving naturally, and arriving now.
+The Midwife came rushing in with the Doctor and told me that I was 10cm, they could see the baby’s head and there was no way I would make it to theatre.
+He was arriving naturally and arriving now.
 I shouted at them “But I’m not allowed to deliver him.
 I’m not allowed!”
-The Doctor was brilliant and she reassured me that I could.
-That she had seen natural births after 2 sections and that the Senior Midwife would deliver me.
+The Doctor was brilliant and she reassured me that I could, that she had seen natural births after two sections and that the Senior Midwife would deliver me.

 At 6:55pm, just 10 minutes later, our little 5lb 7oz healthy baby boy arrived NATURALLY!

-It was the best experience ever goes to show that not everything always goes to plan when it comes to babies and Mother knows best!
+It was the best experience ever and it goes to show that not everything goes to plan when it comes to babies - and that mother knows best!